Avdrn/github-actions-repository/docs/03-adding-test-to-the-pipeline.md

 ## 3.1 - Adding a testing stage to our continuous integration process

 First we need to specify which version of Node.js we eill need.
 We can do that by declaring an environment variable that we can reference later on.
-Add these lines just before `jobs`
+Add these lines above `jobs`:

 ```yml
 env: